 - Use of mail or interstate wire transmission in furtherance of that scheme.

-If you are a defendant to allegations of mail crimes and wire fraud against the federal government, understanding that intra-corporate mailings and emails can be sufficient for purposes of a mail fraud conviction.
-Having knowledge of how the mail was used and for what purpose can also lead to mail fraud penalties and wire fraud conviction.
+If you are a defendant to whistleblower allegations of mail crimes and wire fraud against the federal government, understanding that intra-corporate mailings and emails can be sufficient for purposes of a mail fraud conviction.

 Allowing the case to get too far gone can put them at a significant disadvantage.
-Mail and wire fraud crimes can affect many business relationships including Medicare government contracts, construction contracts with the federal government, SBA 8a fraud and more.
+Mail and wire fraud white collar crime can affect many business relationships including Medicare government contracts, construction contracts with the federal government, SBA 8a fraud and more.